Scale-Dependent Loop Corrections to the Inflationary Power Spectrum: Loop Corrections in the Effective Field Theory of Inflation

 Time diffeomorphism invariance is then restored using the Stückelberg trick by performing the replacement $t \to t + \pi(t,\bm{x})$.
 Under an infinitesimal time translation $t \to t + \xi^0$, the Goldstone field transforms non-linearly as $\pi \to \pi - \xi^0$, making explicit its role as the Goldstone boson of broken time diffeomorphisms.
 Physically, $\pi$ parametrises fluctuations in the local clock that defines the inflationary slicing, or equivalently fluctuations in the local expansion history.

 Throughout this work we assume the standard single-clock symmetry pattern of the EFT of inflation: spatial diffeomorphisms are preserved, while time diffeomorphisms are spontaneously broken and non-linearly realised by the Goldstone mode $\pi$.
-We do not assume exact time-translation invariance or exact de Sitter symmetry, and allow Wilson coefficients to have general time dependence consistent with locality.
+We do not assume exact time-translation invariance or exact de Sitter symmetry.
+The Wilson coefficients are therefore allowed to vary with time, as in a generic FRW background, while the effective action remains local and admits a derivative expansion.
 In particular, derivatives of background quantities are not required to be slow-roll suppressed.
 As a consequence, operator relations that hold in near–de Sitter or minimal slow-roll analyses do not reduce the counter-term basis to the same minimal set in the situations considered here.

 Given this symmetry structure, the dynamics of scalar fluctuations can be organised in terms of the Goldstone mode $\pi$.
 During inflation it is often consistent to work in the decoupling limit, in which mixing between $\pi$ and metric fluctuations is suppressed.
 This limit is defined by